luminus-framework/luminus/resources/md/clojurescript.md

       middleware/wrap-base))
 ```

-Alternatively, we could wrap the service routes using `wrap-csrf` middleware as seen with `home-routes`:
+Alternatively, we could wrap the `service-routes` using `wrap-csrf` middleware as seen with `home-routes`:

 ```clojure
 (def app